mernxl/mongoose-id-assigner/README.md

 ```

 **Method 2**: Request Assigner Instance, If you have initialisation logic, you need to initialise the plugin.
+Calling initialise is really optional, except you want to query nextIds, or your collection is really a very busy one.
+You may just call it and ignore the promise.
 ```js
 const options = {
   modelName: 'ExampleModel',